koiuo/xdg-override/README.md

 Examples

-  xdg-override -m "^https?://.*\.youtube.com/" mpv -m "^https?://" firefox thunderbird
+  xdg-override -m "^https?://.*\.youtube.com/" mpv \
+               -m "^https?://" firefox \
+               thunderbird

 Launches thunderbird and
-- forces all youtube.com URLs to open in mpv
+- forces all *.youtube.com URLs to open in mpv
-- forces all other URLs to opened in firefox
+- forces all other URLs to open in firefox
 ```

 On top of the script, the flake offers a few library functions to be used in NixOS or home-manager config